 Hormone Replacement Therapy

-Most patients with a craniopharyngioma will develop pituitary hormonal deficiencies because of the tumor or side effect of radiotherapy.
-Patients may undergo hormone replacement therapy, which may include thyroid, cortisol, testosterone for men and estrogen for women.
-Patients should have regular hormonal evaluations and visits to endocrinologist.
+Most patients with craniopharyngioma will develop pituitary hormonal deficiencies because of the tumor or side effects of radiotherapy.
+Patients may undergo hormone replacement therapy, which may include thyroid, cortisol, testosterone for men, and estrogen for women.
+Patients should have regular hormonal evaluations and visits to endocrinologists.